Minnesota Infant Care & Education Center

 Classrooms

-• Sustain natural curiosity and a desire to learn
+• Staying curious and eager to learn

-• Communicate what they know
+• Learning to express what they know and feel

 Infant 1 Program Focus